Mellon College of Science

 The student must earn a quality point average of at least 3.75 while completing a minimum of 36 factorable units and earning no incomplete grades.

-A student is occasionally continued on probation who has had one semester on probation and is not yet meeting minimum requirements but whose record indicates that the standards are likely to be met at the end of the next semester of study.
+A student is occasionally continued on Warning who has had one semester on Warning and is not yet in good academic standing (as defined above) but whose record indicates that the standards are likely to be met at the end of the next semester of study.

 Suspension

-- Receiving permission in writing from the Associate Dean of MCS.
+Receiving permission in writing from the MCS Associate Dean for Undergraduate Affairs.

-- Providing transcripts and clearance forms if the student has been in a degree program at another college or university, even though academic credit earned will not transfer to Carnegie Mellon unless prior approval has been granted by the Associate Dean.
+Providing transcripts and clearance forms if the student has been in a degree program at another college or university, even though academic credit earned will not transfer to Carnegie Mellon unless prior approval has been granted by the MCS Associate Dean for Undergraduate Affairs.

 Drop